History of the 13th Massachusetts Volunteers

 thick and 8 feet high.

-men leave the trenches in the front lines and move to the rear.
-The officers had been busy
+men leave the trenches in the front lines and move to the

 all night updating